cdisc-org/cdisc-rules-engine/README.md

 ---

 **Note:** Setting `DATASET_SIZE_THRESHOLD=0` tells the engine to use Dask processing for all datasets regardless of size, size threshold defaults to 1/4 of available RAM so datasets larger than this will use Dask.
-See env.example to see what the CLI .env file should look like
+See .env.example to see what the CLI .env file should look like

 ### Updating the Cache (`update-cache`)